sh3rin3j3sna/EDA-and-Webscrapping/README.md

 5. What are the minimum features expected in a mid-price product?
 6. Are fitness trackers (in the mid-price range) rated less? favourably than those in the higher price in the same? range?

+Data is web scrapped from a leading e-commerce website in NZ. (email me to get the details sherrycherry87@gmail.com)